Skip to Main Content

 About the HA/DR Research Portal

-The NWC's Humanitarian Response Program (HRP) helps to improve the U.S. Navy’s and international militaries’ effectiveness in conducting humanitarian assistance and disaster response operations through innovative education, applied research, and engaging simulation activities.
-HRP also partners with leading US and international universities, humanitarian organizations, and other bodies engaged in HA/DR to advance civilian-military coordination during responses to complex emergencies and natural disasters.
-For more information about HRP and its activities, please visit our website or explore this portal in more detail.
+The NWC's Humanitarian Military Support (HMS) is a function that supports the College of Maritime Operational Warfare courses and Fleet requirements for foreign humanitarian education and training through innovative education, applied research, and engaging simulation activities.
+HMS also partners with leading US and international universities, humanitarian organizations, and other bodies engaged in HA/DR to advance civilian-military coordination during responses to complex emergencies and natural disasters.
+For more information about HMS and its activities, please visit our website or explore this portal in more detail.

 Please note, this portal contains content and links to websites that are being provided as a convenience and for general informational purposes only.
 They do not constitute an endorsement, approval, affiliation, or association with the Department of Defense, Department of the Navy, or the U.S. Naval War College unless specified.